Nevada State Alzheimer’s Plan Overview

 Wysiwyg

-Nearly 54,900 Nevadans are living with Alzheimer’s, but as many as half of them are not formally diagnosed.
-A timely diagnosis is the first step in ensuring that individuals living with dementia can benefit from care planning, clinical trials and new treatments, which can improve the quality of life and reduce the financial burden of the disease.
-The Alzheimer’s Association, in partnership with clinical and academic stakeholders, is advocating for the expansion of memory assessment clinics to ensure more Nevadans can receive an accurate and timely diagnosis.
+Nearly 55,000 Nevadans are living with Alzheimer’s, but as many as half of them are not formally diagnosed.
+A timely diagnosis is the first step in ensuring that individuals living with dementia can benefit from care planning, clinical trials and new treatments, which can improve the quality of life and reduce the financial and emotional burden on caregivers.
+The Alzheimer’s Association, in partnership with clinical and academic stakeholders, is urging state lawmakers to establish a network of memory assessment clinics to ensure more Nevadans can receive an accurate and timely diagnosis.

 Find My Chapter